javorszky/adventofcode2022/day13/readme.md

 Organize all of the packets into the correct order.
 What is the decoder key for the distress signal?

 ### Solution

+* parse and comparison function are already done create a slice to hold all the parsed lists, parse all of them, and add them to the slice in whatever order
+* parse the 2 divider and 6 divider strings into lists, and add them to the slice with the others
+* do a `sort.Slice` passing in a `less` function that uses the comparison function between two `list`s to establish less / more relationship that the sorter can use
+* create an accumulator value with 1
+* iterate over the now sorted list, if the string representation of the item matches the 2 divider or 6 divider strings, multiply the accumulator by whatever the 1-based index of the current item is
+* that accumulator is the solution